kdeldycke/meta-package-manager/docs/configuration.md

 ## Overlapping managers

 MPM has support for some overlapping package managers.
 Take for instance `pacman` and its collection of AUR helpers like `paru` and `yay`.
-All of the alternative helpers have the same source of packages as `pacman` (except if someone added other repositories to them).
+All of these alternative helpers have the same source of packages as `pacman`.
 So updates to a single package may show up multiple times, because AUR helpers depends on `pacman` (which is always installed on the system).

 You can fine-tune this behaviour by simply excluding redundant managers depending on your preferrences.

-For instance, if `yay` is your preferred helper and `pacman` is polluting your entries, you can setup a configuration file in `~/.config/mpm/config.toml` to exclude the other AUR helpers by default:
+For instance, if `yay` is your preferred helper and `pacman` and `paru` are polluting your entries, you can setup a configuration file in `~/.config/mpm/config.toml` to exclude the other AUR helpers by default:

 ```toml
 [mpm]